arnoldvaz27/CountriesOfAsia/README.md

 - You can download the application from this [Google Drive Link](https://drive.google.com/file/d/1oqVWtujBfngm4JWjWiWg4A7x1xYppgRq/view?usp=sharing).

 - Steps to download the application
-  - Donwload the apk from the google drive
+  - Download the zip file from the google drive
   - Then go to the downloads folder of your mobile and install the application
+  - Extract the zip file and you will find the apk file of the application
+  - Click on the apk file and click on the install option
   - If the following popup occurs
   <img src="https://user-images.githubusercontent.com/70201026/125480261-a86fcaa3-4750-4270-87ee-2e6fd428a50d.png" width="300" height="300">